(Part 3 of 3)

 I have taken the liberty of translating the article into English for my audience.
 Here it is:

-"Miss Rebelle: my diary during a pandemic"
+"Miss Rebelle: my diary during a pandemic."

 "It will be okay ..."

 No, it's not going to be okay.
-It's not okay when you're crying in your car before you start your shift, and you feel sick, just thinking about eating your sandwich.
+It's not OK when you're crying in your car before you start your shift, and you feel sick just thinking about eating your sandwich.
 It's also not okay when you have to undress in your car shelter before entering your home, and you'd prefer to go live at the local hotel because you don't want to risk infecting your family.

 It's not going well.

 It's not going well when you find yourself unable to eat due to mounting stress, you're hardly sleeping, and when you do sleep, you're having nightmares.
 You know It's not going well when you realize that you put your hands to your face, that you rubbed your eyes, and you find yourself feeling stupid for not having thought about it.
-It's not going well when you refrain from peeing in a bathroom shared by others, it's not going well when you are worried about taking the milk from the fridge because you know that others drank some before you, and others will drink some after you.
+It's not going well when you refrain from peeing in a bathroom shared by others; it's not going well when you are worried about taking the milk from the fridge because you know that others drank some before you, and others will drink some after you.

 No, it's not going well.

 It's not going well when you're called an angel, and yet you know you aren't one.
-I'm not a hero, because if I had the choice, I wouldn't be there.
+I'm not a hero because if I had the choice, I wouldn't be there.

 It's not going well when you see your colleagues almost wasting away right before your eyes, at times collapsing from fatigue and anxiety.
 Things aren't going well when we try to make you believe that you are safe, that the worst is behind you.
 Things aren't going well when management has decided to hide from you that your colleagues are infected to avoid the panic that could set in if you knew.
 It's not going well when your hands are all cracked from repeatedly washing them, and your sweater sleeves are all deformed from having stretched them over your hands to open doors, no, it's not going well.